Ronald H. Chilcote

-Background and education
+Early life and education

 Chilcote came from an upper-middle-class Republican family that owned a small business in Cleveland, Ohio, manufacturing photo mounts.
-Following several members of his family, he attended Dartmouth College, where he was a member of the English poetry circle, led by Richard Eberhart.
-Through Eberhart's seminar, he met Richard Wilbur (then at Smith College), Donald Hall, and Robert Frost.
-Later, at Stanford University, he attended the literature courses of Yvor Winters and Wallace Stegner.
+Following several members of his family, he attended Dartmouth College.

-After returning from an extended stay in Europe, he enrolled in the Stanford University Graduate School of Business to study for an M.B.A.
-He received funding to conduct a study of U.S. business in Guatemala and Chile, hitchhiked through other countries, and visited Cuba on the eve of the Cuban Revolution.
-Exposure to Latin America's extreme inequality led him to Ronald Hilton's M.A. program at Stanford and then into a Ph.D. program in political economy, including studies with Paul Baran.
-His interest in the roots of Latin American poverty shaped his long-term research agenda, beginning with a doctoral dissertation on Spain and continuing with a book on Portugal and the Portuguese colonies in Africa.
-This work occurred under the fascist regimes of Francisco Franco in Spain and António de Oliveira Salazar in Portugal, and included a research trip to Angola, where he was arrested by the Portuguese secret police in Luanda and held prisoner and interrogated for ten days.
-Denied the possibility of returning to Portugal, he refocused his research on Brazil, especially the high poverty Northeast.
+He enrolled in the Stanford University Graduate School of Business to study for an M.B.A.
+He pursued the M.A. program at Stanford and then a Ph.D. program in political economy.

-He and Frances Bunker Chilcote have been married since 1961 and they have two sons, Edward and Stephen.
+He married Frances Bunker Chilcote, the daughter of Paul B. Tubby of Belmont in 1961 and they have two sons, Edward and Stephen.

 Career

 Teaching

 Chilcote taught in the departments of Economics and Political Science at the University of California, Riverside (UCR) from 1964 to 1994, where he was honored with the Distinguished Teaching Award.
 Since 1994, he has been professor emeritus.
-With a Ford Foundation grant he led the Latin American Research Program at UCR during the 1960s.
 He was a founder of the Latin American studies major, served as director of the Program on Latin American Studies for over 15 years, and as professor emeritus continues to serve on the Latin American Studies Steering Committee.
 He also established the UC Brazil Studies Center in Rio de Janeiro and served as its director from 1992-1994.

-He established a graduate program in comparative political economy, and chaired 40 dissertation committees, serving on an additional 24 for Ph.D. degrees awarded at UCR, UCLA, Rutgers, SUNY, and other universities.
+He established a graduate program in comparative political economy.